 The Custodian of the Two Holy Mosques King Abdullah bin Abdulaziz Al Saud chaired the Cabinet session held at Al-Yamamah Palace here yesterday.

-Dr. Khoja said the Cabinet then reviewed a number of issues on its agenda and issued the following decisions:
+Dr. Khoja said that the Cabinet reviewed a number of issues on its agenda and issued the following decisions:

 The Cabinet approved a number of appointments as follows:

-2- Abdullah bin Sulaiman bin Mohammed Al-Issa appointed to the post of Minister Plenipotentiary at the Ministry of Foreign Affairs.
+1- Abdullah bin Abdulaziz bin Abdulrahman Al Al-Sheikh appointed to the post of Minister Plenipotentiary at the Ministry of Foreign Affairs.